What is aortic stenosis?

 As a child with aortic stenosis grows, blood may begin to leak through the abnormal valve.
 This is called aortic regurgitation or aortic insufficiency.
 In other children, the stenosis can reoccur.
 When this happens, balloon valvuloplasty can be repeated, as long as there isn't significant aortic regurgitation.
 In severe cases, additional surgery may be necessary.

-Our pediatric cardiologists follow patients until they are young adults, coordinating care with the primary care physicians.
+At Children’s Hospital of Philadelphia (CHOP), our pediatric cardiologists follow patients until they are young adults and coordinate care with primary care physicians.

 Reviewed by Shobha S. Natarajan, MD